Lemuller04/odin-binary-search-trees/README.md

 Uses a recursive buildTree with a sorted, duplicate-free array, ensuring a balanced tree on creation.

 ✅ Efficient Insert and Delete
-Inserts place values correctly in the tree structure while avoiding duplicates.
+Inserts values correctly into the tree structure while avoiding duplicates.
 Deletion handles:

 - Nodes with no children
 - Nodes with one child